canonical/ranger-k8s-operator/README.md

             - groupname: developers
               users: [user2]
 ```
 The charm will automatically sync users and groups from the configuration file to Ranger admin.
-Removing groups and group memberships were required.
+Removing groups and group memberships where not present in the configuration file.
+This means that you should not create groups and user associations directly in the UI as they will be removed if not present in the file.

 #### Group management in related application
 Related applications must have the Ranger plugin configured.
 The Ranger plugin schedules regular download of Ranger policies (every 3 minutes) storing these policies within the related application in a cache.
 On access request, the requesting user's UNIX group is used when comparing to Ranger group policies to determine access.